Legal

 - Restrict our use of your information in certain circumstances

-- Object to our use of your information, including where we rely on legitimate interests
+- Object to our use of your information where we rely on legitimate interests

 - Data portability, allowing you to obtain and reuse certain information

-- Withdraw consent at any time, where we are relying on your consent
+- Withdraw consent at any time, where we rely on your consent — most importantly, for email and SMS/WhatsApp marketing

 To exercise any of these rights, please contact us by email at andrew@cloghervalleypoultry.com or by using the contact details at the top of this policy.
 We will respond within the time limits set by law.
 There is normally no charge for exercising your rights.